Radarr/Radarr/CONTRIBUTING.md

 # How to Contribute #

-We're always looking for people to help make Lidarr even better, there are a number of ways to contribute.
+We're always looking for people to help make Readarr even better, there are a number of ways to contribute.

 ## Documentation ##
 Setup guides, FAQ, the more information we have on the wiki the better.